Martinsos/arduino-lib-hc-sr04/README.md

 This is a simple library for it!

 ## Usage
 Sensor is initialized by creating instance of class UltraSonicDistanceSensor and providing trigger and echo pins.
-This assumes HC-SR04 and set default value for max distance to 4m.
 ```c
 UltraSonicDistanceSensor sensor(triggerPin, echoPin);
 ```

+Default value for maximum measurement distance is 4m, since HC-SR04 sensor can't measure reliably beyond that.
-If another sensor is used or you want to set another distance according to environment in which sensor is used, you can set a maximum distance in cm.
+However, if you are using another sensor or if you you don't care about distances larger than some value, you can set a maximum distance in cm yourself.
 ```c
 UltraSonicDistanceSensor sensor(triggerPin, echoPin, maxDistanceCm);
 ```

-In some cases you can want measurement not take more than a certain time to prevent blocking your program too long.
-An absolute timeout in micro seconds can be set.
+Besides defining max distance, you can also define max time of measurement (in micro seconds).
+This is important when you want to ensure your program does not block for longer than specific period of time.
 ```c
 UltraSonicDistanceSensor sensor(triggerPin, echoPin, maxDistanceCm, absoluteTimeout);
 ```